 Why Do you Need to Dock Shortbread Dough?

-It's more to prevent the cookies from bubbling up when baking.
-I also think it helps the cookies bake evenly and prevents them from sticking to the pan.
+- Docking shortbread dough is to prevent the cookies from bubbling up when baking.
+It also helps the cookies bake evenly and prevents them from sticking to the pan.

 How to Release the Shortbread from the Pan?